Wonder of the Seas Cabins to Avoid

 The oceanview and inside rooms on deck 3 are all underneath either Studio B ice skating rink or Casino Royale.

-There are pros and cons to having a room on the lowest deck of a cruise ship, but ideally you'll book a cabin that has other cabins above and below it.
+There are pros and cons to having a room on the lowest deck of a cruise ship, but ideally, you'll book a cabin that has other cabins above and below it.

 3. Cabins towards the bow if you are prone to seasickness

-You will want to avoid cabins towards the front of the ship because you are likely feel the motion of the waves more distinctly.
+You will want to avoid cabins towards the front of the ship because you are likely to feel the motion of the waves more distinctly.

 The front of the ship tends to experience more motion than the center of the ship, and if you're someone who is worried about getting seasick, you'll want to avoid these cabins.